crcx/retroforth/literate/Rx.md

 ### Quotations

 Quotations are anonymous, nestable blocks of code.
 Rx uses them for control structures and some aspects of data flow.
-A quotation takes a form like:
+A quote takes a form like:

     [ #1 #2 ]
     #12 [ square #144 eq? [ #123 ] [ #456 ] choose ] call

 Begin a quotation with `[` and end it with `]`.
+The code here is slightly complicated by the fact that these have to be nestable, and so must compile the appropriate jumps around the nested blocks, in addition to properly setting and restoring the `Compiler` state.

 ~~~
 : t-[